Cangjie input method: Perceived difficulties

 With enough practice, users can overcome the above problems.
 Typical touch-typists can type Chinese at 25 characters per minute (cpm), or better, using Cangjie, despite having difficulty remembering the list of auxiliary shapes or the decomposition rules.
 Experienced Cangjie typists can reportedly attain a typing speed from 60 cpm to over 200 cpm.

+According to Chen Minzheng, his teaching experience at Longtian Elementary School in Taitung in 1990, the average typing speed of children was 90 words per minute, and some children even reached more than 130 words per minute.